 There will also be visits to unusual and hidden away sites.
 Details on some of these below

 Where Wellington got married and Joyce’s father died

 Whitworth Road is the long narrow road connecting Drumcondra to Glasnevin on Dublin’s northside.
 It runs alongside the railway and the Royal Canal.

 Half way down is the old Drumcondra Hospital which now houses the National Council for the Blind.
 Before this, in 1793, the site was briefly that of St George’s church, until St George’s was moved to Temple Street where its spire has become a famous landmark.

 However, a graveyard remains at the site.
 It is now closed and not visible from the road but it is host to some intriguing features – and a tangle of coincidences.

-Arthur Wellesley, the Duke of Wellington, was married here in 1806 while inside the cemetery is a grave for a veteran of Waterloo, which occurred 9 years later.
+Arthur Wellesley, the Duke of Wellington, was due to be married here in 1806 while inside the cemetery is a grave for a veteran of Waterloo, which occurred 9 years later.
 Waterloo was the famous battle at which Wellington presided and settled the European rivalries for a generation.